boolean-uk/project-team-fullstack-free-choice/README.md

 ## Extension

-Add some unit testing to your project and CI/CD pipeline.
+Add some unit testing to both your project and your CI/CD pipeline.

-There are examples of unit tests in this repository, which are are included in this repo's CI/CD pipeline - see the [PR](.github/workflows/pull_request.yml) and [Deploy](.github/workflows/main.yml) GitHub Action workflows.
+There are examples of unit tests in this repository.
+They are also included in this repo's CI/CD pipeline - see the [PR](.github/workflows/pull_request.yml) and [Deploy](.github/workflows/main.yml) GitHub Action workflows.